 The design included food safe finishes, as well as shelves and a desk made of structural materials — plywood and metal — for strength and durability.

-The core of the design objective was to increase the capacity, efficiency, and visibility of the Food Pantry space by making key improvements to the infrastructure and changes to its spatial organization.
+The design objective was to increase the capacity, efficiency, and visibility of the Food Pantry space by making key improvements to the infrastructure and changes to its spatial organization.
 Through this process, embARC students were able to learn about the designer-client relationship.
 Further, the students gained marketable design and fabrication skills, while learning more about the broader context of the Food Pantry and Basic Needs Security’s mission.

 In 2017, the embARC Community Build partnered with the UC Berkeley Food Pantry, an organization that offers “a direct response to the need among the student population to juggle the costs of living with the costs of obtaining a university degree.”